tjandrayana/recap-calendar/README.md

 # recap-calendar

 WFH ???
 This is very painful.
 Why ???
-Because of you need to create your report especially your meeting manually!!!
+Because you need to create your report especially your meeting manually!!!
 So , what we need to do ???
-Yes, this is the answer ^^

-recap-calendar is a code develop for all of lazy people.
+Yes, this is the answer ^^ recap-calendar is a tool developed for all lazy people.
 Lazy to recap calendar meeting manually.
-This code used to help you recap your meeting.
-Your meeting will be recap automatically whenever you run this code.
+This code is used to help you recap your meeting.
+Your meeting will be recapped automatically whenever you run this tool.

+There are 2 types provided :
+1 .
+Meeting
+2. Individual Task

+You want can Setup an Individual Task, by creating a calendar and put this prefix [Individual Task] + "the title".
+So, your individual work also will be reported.
+Happy WFH guys !!!

 # how to use it ?